Molecular-Biophysics-Database/mbdb-docs/pages/record-workflows/mbdb-roles.md

 ### Task

 To help records owners in case where they're unsure, or unable to make changes themselves.
-This person is scientific personal in the MBDB staff, who may not be an expert of individual methods but is an expert on metadata and the MBDB data model.
-Furthermore, they have right to delete records on scientific grounds (e.g. gross scientific misconduct).
+This person is a scientist of the MBDB staff, who may not be an expert in the individual methods but is an expert in metadata and the MBDB data model.
+Furthermore, they have the right to delete records on scientific grounds (e.g. gross scientific misconduct).

 ### Rights